 "Socrates, I think that from this point on our inquiry looks ridiculous now that justice and injustice have been shown to be as we have described them.
 Even if one has every kind of food and drink, lots of money, and every sort of power to rule, life is thought not to be lived if the nature of the body is ruined.
 So if someone can do whatever he wishes, except what will free him from vice and injustice and make him have justice and virtue (δικαιοσύνην δὲ καὶ ἀρετὴν), how can it be worth living if the nature by which we live is ruined and in turmoil (Republic IV.445a-b).

-Socrates argues that the just life is the most pleasurable and thus is happier than the unjust life.
+Socrates argues that the just life is more pleasurable than the unjust life.

 Socrates says that there is pleasure for each part of the soul, that the objects of desire approved by reason are "most true," and that the life of reason is the "sweetest."
 A few lines later he provides more detail.
 He argues that a part of the soul will get the "truest" pleasure when it gets what is "proper" to it, that when the part of the soul with reason dominates, all parts of the soul get their "truest" pleasures because the knowledge in the part with reason directs action, and that when the appetitive or spirited parts dominate, the parts of the soul do not get their "truest" pleasures.